-We offer grants to individuals and organizations from throughout Massachusetts who want to use the arts, humanities, and interpretive sciences to engage the Medford public.
-Each year we fund public activities in the areas of arts, humanities, and interpretive science, including concerts, festivals, performances, classes, school field trips, and public art.
+We offer grants to individuals and organizations from throughout Massachusetts who want to use the arts, humanities, and sciences to engage the Medford public.
+Each year we fund public activities such as lectures, concerts, festivals, performances, classes, school field trips, and public art.
 Our grant awards can cover a broad range of cultural activities and capital projects.

 The funds we distribute are an annual allocation from the Massachusetts Cultural Council through their Local Cultural Council (LCC) program.
 The Council also receives funding from the City of Medford.

 If you wish, you can go directly to the online application tool.
 The deadline to apply is October 15, 2019.
 As an applicant to the Medford Arts Council, you will need to find Medford in the search pane in order to read our local priorities and guidelines.